 Coughlin is presently a managing director at Edgemoor Investment Advisors, where he serves on the investment committee, develops and manages client relationships and provides asset allocation advice and wealth management planning.
 He has more than 40 years of experience in banking, including 21 years with Riggs National Corporation where he was president from 1992 to 2004.
 Previously, Coughlin held executive positions at Banque Paribas in New York and The Chase Manhattan Bank.

-In addition to his service on the WETA Board of Trustees, Coughlin is currently a trustee with leadership responsibilities in investment and finance for the Federal City Council, the Economic Club of Washington, the Washington National Cathedral, the Alban Institute, Boys and Girls Clubs of Greater Washington, and the Corcoran Gallery of Art.
-Prior community involvement includes serving as treasurer of the John F. Kennedy Center for the Performing Arts, director of the Greater Washington Board of Trade and trustee of Colby-Sawyer College.
+In addition to his service on the WETA Board of Trustees, Coughlin is currently a trustee of the Washington National Cathedral, the Economic Club of Washington, and the Federal City Council.
+Prior community involvement includes serving as Treasurer of the John F. Kennedy Center for the Performing Arts, Chairman of Boys and Girls Clubs of Greater Washington, Treasurer of St. Alban’s Church, and trustee of St. Alban’s School, the Alban Institute, Colby-Sawyer College, the Greater Washington Board of Trade and the Corcoran Gallery of Art.